Updated: Jun 27

 A Brief History of Skittles

 No one really knows exactly how Skittles were created.
 Some say that a man named Mr Skittles looked at a rainbow and wondered how it would taste.
-Another story is that the sweets were created by a confectionary company and named skittles after the game, they were made by the Wrigley company for sale.
+Another story is that the sweets were created by a confectionary company and named skittles after the game, they were then made by the Wrigley company for sale.

 Skittles weren't sold in the USA until 1979 and slowly made their way around the world.
 Skittles are now sold in more than 65 countries, with a different selection of Skittles varieties being sold in different countries according to what the people like.